komuw/wiji/README.md

-`Wiji` is an async/asyncio distributed task processor/queue.
+`Wiji` is an asyncio distributed task processor/queue.
 It's name is derived from the late Kenyan hip hop artiste, Gwiji.

 It is a bit like [Celery](https://github.com/celery/celery)